sfc-gh-praj/app-app-communication/README.md

 ## Conclusion

-In this tutorial, we've successfully demonstrated how to create and deploy two native applications in Snowflake that communicate with each other:
+In this example, we've successfully demonstrated how to create and deploy two native applications in Snowflake that communicate with each other:

 1. A FastAPI-based source application that exposes user data through REST endpoints
 2. A Streamlit-based destination application that consumes the API and presents the data through a user interface